MarkMurillo/android_jni_swig_example/README.md

 # Android JNI using SWIG Examples

-This project demonstrates how to integrate SWIG (Simplified Wrapper and Interface Generator: http://www.swig.org/) into the Android project.
+This project demonstrates how to integrate [SWIG](http://www.swig.org/) (Simplified Wrapper and Interface Generator) into the Android project.
 In this example, SWIG wraps native C code according to an interface file and generates the proxy classes needed to call native functions from Java/Kotlin.

 ### Advantages